 - I am responsible for myself and for my actions.
 I am in charge of my mind, my thoughts, and my life.

 The 13 affirmations differ from the 12 Steps in their form—affirmations.
 Acceptance statements are grouped into 1 of 6 categories depending on the level each individual is on, called “Levels of Recovery.”

 Looking for a place to start?

 Reach out to a treatment provider for free today.

 Find Treatment Today

 Although Women for Sobriety and other support groups offer tools for recovery, women battling addiction are strongly advised to get treatment first.
-This step allows for professionals like therapists to truly dig deep with the individual and unravel problematic motivations for substance abuse disorders.
+This step allows therapists to truly dig deep with the individual and unravel problematic motivations for substance abuse disorders.
 This step also provides women with detox programs and healing methods to use without solely depending on another medication or the support of others for help.